 Drywood termites live in the wood they are infesting and do not require soil contact.

 Subterranean termites (Eastern subterranean, Western subterranean, Formosan termites, Desert subterranean, etc.) originate from the soil.
 If colonies get big enough they will create satellite colonies.
 Formosan termites, in particular, will create carton nests in wall voids – meaning they will actually construct a nest out of mud and dirt and fecal matter inside a wall.
 Formosan termite nests can also occasionally be also found inside hollowed out trees.

 If the conditions allow for a termite colony to continually construct satellite colonies, termites can be found higher up in structures.
-For example, Ehrlich technicians in the field have found termites as high as the fifth floor of a building.
+For example, Ehrlich specialists in the field have found termites as high as the fifth floor of a building.

 Seeing flying termites?
 Those are termite swarmers.
 Termite swarmers have wings that they use to fly and mate with kings or queens so that can form new colonies.
 They are not very strong flyers at that.
 They fly well enough to get up in the air, mate and find new wood sources where they can build new colonies.
 Termites typically don’t fly off by themselves as they are looking to find mates.
 The success rate of termite swarmers forming new colonies is not very high but the swarms contain enough insects that the species continues to flourish.

-If you find termites flying inside your residence, you’re likely to find them around single light source.
+If you find termites flying inside your residence, you’re likely to find them around a single light source.